-We are dedicated to addressing the underlying causes of severe diseases by upregulating protein expression with RNAbased medicines.
+We are a clinical-stage company dedicated to addressing the underlying causes of severe diseases by upregulating protein expression with RNA-based medicines.
 Using our proprietary TANGO (Targeted Augmentation of Nuclear Gene Output) approach, we are developing antisense oligonucleotides ("ASOs") to selectively restore protein levels.

 Our first compound, STK-001, is in clinical testing for the treatment of Dravet syndrome, a severe and progressive genetic epilepsy.
 Dravet syndrome is characterized by frequent, prolonged and refractory seizures beginning within the first year of life.
 The disease is classified as a developmental and epileptic encephalopathy due to the developmental delays and cognitive impairment associated with it.
 Dravet syndrome is one of many diseases caused by a haploinsufficiency, in which a loss of approximately 50% of normal protein levels leads to disease.
-We are also pursuing treatment for a second haploinsufficient disease, autosomal dominant optic atrophy ("ADOA"), the most common inherited optic nerve disorder.
-Our initial focus is haploinsufficiencies and diseases of the central nervous system and the eye, although proof of concept has been demonstrated in other organs, tissues, and systems, supporting our belief in the broad potential for our proprietary approach.
+We have announced end of study data from two Phase 1/2a open-label studies of STK-001, MONARCH in the United States and ADMIRAL in the United Kingdom.
+We also have two ongoing Open Label Extension ("OLE") studies of STK-001 for children and adolescents with Dravet syndrome, SWALLOWTAIL in the U.S. and LONGWING in the United Kingdom.
+Patients who participated in the MONARCH study in the United States or the ADMIRAL study in the United Kingdom and met study entry criteria were eligible to continue treatment in SWALLOWTAIL or LONGWING, respectively, both of which are designed to evaluate the long-term safety and tolerability of repeat doses of STK-001.